duyphatbk/Contact_Manager/README.md

 # Contact_Manager
-Simple Project about CRUD and Searching using ReactJS
+A Simple Project about CRUD and Searching using ReactJS